Elders Have Rights

 - The developmentally disabled: This is a person with a developmental disability.
 So this makes them dependent on others for day to day living needs and activities.
 The people in this group are people with physical or mental disabilities.
 Usually, they become diminished due to age or injury.

 - The dependent adult: This is a person with physical or mental limitations with a limited ability to perform routine daily living activities alone.
 This person is between the ages of 18 and 64 and needs their rights protected.

 How Can Welfare & Institution Code §15610.57 Help You?

 Neglect is one of the laws that protect the elder abuse victim.
 So in this code, it is clearly outlined that reasonable care must be provided.

 - Protection from health and safety hazards.

-These are normal parts of the daily care of the elderly resident.
-And when the services don't get provided this is a violation of the law.
+These are standard parts of the daily care of the elderly resident.
+And when the services don't get provided, this is a violation of the law.
 When a loved one or friend who has a lot of mileage is a victim of abuse or negligence, elder abuse laws can protect them.